SFPC/sfpc.github.io/spring2018.md

 ### Deadline to apply

-The deadline for the Spring 2018 is November 30th, 2017.
-We typically inform the applicants within 3 weeks of application.
-Early applicants will be considered before the deadline.
+The deadline for the Spring 2018 is extended December 15, 2017.
 Please apply as soon as possible.

 In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant's reference for a letter of recommendation.